drx777/phpgh/README.md

 # phpgh
 git hooks for PHP

+## Purpose
+This package wants to provide a simple way of adding git hooks to a project, even a number of projects without having to mess with multiple project's .git/hooks/* scripts.
+Install via composer and add a line to the hook script.

+It can be used to kickstart your own centralized git hooks or as a basis for a company policy git hook collection.

+## Status
+This is an early proof-of-concept version.
+Any constructive feedback and suggestions are welcome.

 ## Install
 ### globally (recommended)
 no need to modify the project's composer.json and disturbing your collegues